1.1 Fraudsec Pty Ltd ACN 605 003 825 t/a Whispli provides an online reporting system (Whispli), the details of which are set out in this Agreement.

 (e) Corporations Act means the Corporations Act 2001 (Cth).

-(f) Fees mean the fees and charges as set out in the Important Terms.
+(f) Fees mean the fees and charges as agreed between a User and the Company.

 (g) Force Majeure means an event or cause beyond the reasonable control of the party claiming force majeure.
 It includes each of the following, to the extent it is beyond the reasonable control of that party: